These Branching Moments

 “Hey, I like this view of your legs.” complemented Takajou with a grin.
 “Miniskirts sure have made a comeback recently!”

-“Enjoy it while you can, bub.” responded Hachimisu with a wide grin.
+“Enjoy it while you can, bub.” responded Hachimitsu with a wide grin.
 “Don’t forget to keep your eyes on the skies.”
 Takajou snapped his head back, as the cicada-winged girl intercepted Takajou’s left arm with minimal effort, keeping him in flight, as the white feathered girl sailed in from above to blast his face with a canister.

 “Easy now, ladies…” Takajou reassured his captors, as his head was flooded with memories of Setsuna, the first time they caught frogs around the hills of Tottori, that time they went surfing at the closed beaches of Yumenoshima, as his vision started to fade…